Skip to content

 5. “Which three benefits do you enjoy the most, and which three do you use the most?”

-6. “Do you believe any specific benefits improve the workplace culture?
+6. “Do you believe any specific benefits improve workplace culture?
 If so, which?”

-7. “How does [company name]’s benefits program compare to your previous employers?”
+7. “How do [company name]’s benefits compare to your previous employers?”

 8. “If you could improve one thing about [company name]’s benefits, what would it be?”